The above video is 3 minutes long.

 Guy Lawrence: Yeah.

-Peter Brukner: I think a lot of us in mid-life should become insulin resistant to a certain degree.
+Peter Brukner: I think a lot of us in mid-life should become hormone resistant to a certain degree.
 We’re the ones who really benefit from reducing the carbs significantly.

 Guy Lawrence: Yeah.